 What’s important, employees should know that they can still use absent days to improve their stats for the total number of hours worked.

 For example, if they need to add some extra hours to complete their weekly total, employees can log them on their away days as well.
-The day will count as absent (it’ll be marked pink in the calendar, as you can see in the image below), but the hours worked will nevertheless be logged.
+The day will count as absent (it’ll be marked orange in the calendar, as you can see in the image below), but the hours worked will nevertheless be logged.

 The Absence Calendar not only makes it easier to look back at the things that have been done, but it also helps when it’s time to look ahead to the future.
 Just use the Absence Calendar to enter the data for vacations, conferences or other types of pre-planned absences.
 When an employee requests vacation time, you can quickly see if the particular dates are available.
 This can also speed up communication since seeing all planned absent days in a single table gives an immediate and clear overview of how things stand at the given moment.